Long Dan Cao - Gentian root

 Comparable western herbs

-• **Gentian (Gentiana lutea):** The European relative shares the extremely bitter taste with gentiopicroside and is used in Western herbal medicine as a bitter tonic for indigestion and loss of appetite.
-Less cold in effect than Long Dan Cao, but botanically and phytochemically closely related.
+• Yellow gentian (Gentiana lutea): Its European relative shares the extremely bitter taste due to gentiopicroside and is used in Western herbal medicine as a bitter tonic for digestive weakness and loss of appetite.
+It has a less “cold” effect than Long Dan Cao, but is closely related to it botanically and phytochemically.

-• **Marian thistle (Silybum marianum):** Like Long Dan Cao, it has a hepatoprotective effect - silymarin protects liver cells from toxic damage and promotes their regeneration.
-In Western phytotherapy, it is the most important hepatoprotective agent, but without the pronounced heat-clearing and cholagogic active component of Chinese gentian.
+• Milk thistle (Silybum marianum): How Long Dan Cao exerts its hepatoprotective effect—silymarin protects liver cells from toxic damage and promotes their regeneration.
+In Western phytotherapy, it is the most important liver protectant, though it lacks the pronounced heat-clearing and cholagogue properties of Chinese gentian.

-• **Celandine (Chelidonium majus):** Cholagogue and bile flow-promoting like Long Dan Cao, with anti-inflammatory and antimicrobial effects.
-Used in the European tradition for gallbladder inflammation and jaundice - comparable to the use of Long Dan Cao for damp-heat in the liver and gallbladder.
+• Greater celandine (Chelidonium majus): Cholagogue and bile-flow-promoting, like Long Dan Cao, with anti-inflammatory and antimicrobial effects.
+Used in European tradition for gallbladder inflammation and jaundice—comparable to the indications for Long Dan Cao in cases of damp-heat in the liver and gallbladder.

-• **Goldenrod (Solidago virgaurea):** Used for infections and inflammations in the urogenital tract - an area of application that corresponds to that of Long Dan Cao for damp-heat in the lower warmer.
-Has a diuretic, antimicrobial and anti-inflammatory effect, but without the strong bitterness and liver effect of gentian.
+• Goldenrod (Solidago virgaurea): Used for infections and inflammation in the urogenital tract—an indication that corresponds to that of Long Dan Cao for damp-heat in the lower burner.
+It has diuretic, antimicrobial, and anti-inflammatory effects, but without the strong bitterness and effects on the liver associated with gentian.